iamsilvio/deleteonerror.com/content/posts/git-and-gpg/index.md

 On Windows I use `scoop` as my package manager of choice, so to install `pgp4win` you just have to `scoop install gpg4win`.
 If you don't use a package manager you can download [gpg4win](https://www.gpg4win.org/) at this link.

 I have some gnupg config files at my [dotfiles repository](https://github.com/iamsilvio/dotfiles/tree/main/tux/.gnupg) which should be a good staring point.
-Copy them into `C:\Users\%USERNAME%\AppData\Roaming\gnupg` and you should be fine, except on Windows I had to add the following two lines to the `scdaemon.conf`
+Copy them into `%userprofile%\AppData\Roaming\gnupg` and you should be fine, except on Windows I had to add the following two lines to the `scdaemon.conf`

 ``` text
 reader-port "Yubico YubiKey"